Oh Ha-young: 1996–2011: Early life and debut with Apink

 Oh Ha-young was born on July 19, 1996, in Seoul, South Korea.
 During her school days, she attended Seoul Yangcheon District's Shinwol Middle School where she graduated in 2012, and School of Performing Arts Seoul where she graduated in 2015.
-During her seventh grade, she auditioned for Cube Entertainment where she later on became a trainee.
+During her seventh grade, she auditioned for Cube Entertainment where she later on became a trainee, and eventually became a part of Cube Entertainment's then-independent label A Cube Entertainment (now called IST Entertainment).
 Oh decided not to pursue college after high school to concentrate on Apink's promotions.